 The youngsters have issues of playing online games on their digital devices.
 It has detrimental effects on their lives –school grades issues, social life difficulties, mood swings, Dr. Clifford Sussman, a psychiatrist in Washington in an interview to The New York Times.

 He used to of treating compulsive gaming issues among teens with psychotherapy.
-It is not necessary that what you name it, but the point of interest is to give your kids the kinds of tools that can control their bad habit, he further added, to integrate the technology into their lives better than ever before.
-There is very a thin line between the habit and addiction at the end of the day becomes a disorder.
+It is not necessary that what you name it, but the point of interest is to give your kids the kinds of tools that can control their bad habits, he further added, to integrate the technology into their lives better than ever before.
+There is a very thin line between habit and addiction at the end of the day becomes a disorder.

 The video gaming disorder is continuously becoming a dominating online parental issue for parents, and it has serious detrimental effects on the whole life of a young person involved in online gaming disorder.
 That’s why; it has become a talk of the town for parents and families.

-Therefore, parents have to remain to be attentive to how much time kids have spent on phones installed video games, and in what circumstances time has spent on the internet gaming.
+Therefore, parents have to remain attentive to how much time kids have spent on phones, installed video games, and in what circumstances time has spent on the internet gaming.

-Furthermore, Parents should know that to what extent the online gaming of the children is disrupting the other curricular and extracurricular activities of your child and how your child is functioning at school, universities, family members, as a friend, a person with the previous different interests.
+Furthermore, Parents should know that to what extent the online gaming of the children is disrupting other curricular and extracurricular activities of their child and how your child is functioning at school, university, family members, as a friend, a person with the previous different interests.

-10 Signs that Teen have Internet Gaming Disorder
+10 Signs that Teen have Internet Gaming Addiction

-- Teens those who have an addiction to internet gaming issues always think about playing the next games once they have played the previous one, and playing video games becomes a dominant activity of their life.
+- Teens who have an addiction to internet gaming issues always think about playing the next game once they have played the previous one, and playing video games becomes a dominant activity in their life.
 They are always preoccupied with online games.

-- Teens and kids usually got the withdrawal issues at the time when parents don’t let them play the games over the internet, cellphones, or on PCs.
+- Kids and Teens usually have withdrawal issues at the time when parents don’t let them play games over the internet, phones, or on PCs.
 They show signs of anger, sadness, and anxiety.

-- The tolerance factor becomes less, and they always prefer to spend most of the time to get engaged in games.
+- The tolerance factor becomes lower, and they always prefer to spend most of their time getting engaged in games.

 - One of the most important signs is the loss of interest in daily life activities, relationships, hobbies they have adopted previously, and many more.